nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 The sensor types may either be used as the data types of the sensor output values, or as configuration parameters for the sensors.

-The Bluetooth Mesh Sensor type API is built to mirror and integrate well with the Zephyr :ref:`zephyr:sensor_api` API.
-Some concepts in the Bluetooth Mesh specification are changed slightly to fit better with the Zephyr Sensor API, with focus on making integration as simple as possible.

 .. _bt_mesh_sensor_types_channels:

 Sensor channels